Little Desert Nature Lodge

 The Lodge is bordered to its south by the Little Desert National Park (brochure), which contains a variety of habitats from swampland to semidesert.
 Over 600 species of plants and more than 220 species of birds -- many of them endangered species -- have been found within its borders.
 The Park contains many 4WD tracks and walking trails, and it is bordered or traversed by many public roads.
 Opportunities abound for hikers, botanists and birdwatchers of all ages and fitness levels.
 The Lodge itself is renowned for its Malleefowl breeding programme, and as a vermin-proof natural sanctuary for native birds and animals.

 Mt Arapiles (brochure), about ½ hour drive south of the Lodge, offers world-famous rock climbing.
 Plus some nice bush walks suitable for all ages and fitness levels.

 Also there are the World Heritage-listed Naracoorte Caves about 2 hours drive southwest of the Lodge, and the Grampians National Park about 1½ hours drive southeast.

 LinksLittle Desert Nature Lodge www.littledesertlodge.com.au

-Little Desert National Park brochure (343kB PDF)
+Little Desert National Park brochure (PDF) and website www.parks.vic.gov.au/places-to-see/parks/little-desert-national-park

-Naracoorte Caves National Park http://www.environment.sa.gov.au/parks/sanpr/naracoortecaves/
+Naracoorte Caves National Park www.naracoortecaves.sa.gov.au

-Parks Victoria (national & state parks in Victoria) www.parkweb.vic.gov.au
+Parks Victoria (national & state parks in Victoria) www.parks.vic.gov.au